techsoft3d/he_qt_basic_view/README.md

 ![](media/image19.emf)

-Also stored in A3DTess3DData is an array of A3DTessFaceData objects, one per topological face in the exact geometry representation.
+Also stored in `A3DTess3DData` is an array of `A3DTessFaceData` objects, one per topological face in the exact geometry representation.
 Now that we have the array of coordinates and normal vectors, we can loop over the face data an interpret the tessellation referenced within.
-As we loop over the faces, we will construct a single Qt buffer containing the positions and normal vectors, along with a simple “flattened” index array.
+As we loop over the faces, we will construct a single Qt buffer containing the positions and normal vectors, along with a simple "flattened" index array.

-Each instance of A3DTessFaceData contains a bit-flag field describing how the triangle data is stored.
+Each instance of `A3DTessFaceData` contains a bit-flag field describing how the triangle data is stored.
 By using HOOPS Exchange to generate the tessellation, we are reasonably assured that only basic triangles are present, so we don’t have to worry about fans, strips, and other permutations of how normal vectors and texture coordinates may occur when reading the tessellation from the input file itself.
 We took a performance hit by generating the tessellation, but the benefit is a simplified code block for reading the data that was generated.